Skip to main content

 }'

-If a previous hold is still being applied, you get 409 CONFLICT with the in-flight action ID.
+If a previous push is still being applied, you get 409 CONFLICT with the in-flight action ID.
+Add onConflict: "cancel_and_replace" to drop the in-flight action and run the new one.
+Thermostats declare only cancel_and_replace, so queue_after returns 422 STRATEGY_NOT_SUPPORTED.
 See the conflict cookbook page for resolution.

 What next